Remember, remember the fifth of November, right?

 Having now turned 14 in 1983, Steve’s slightly younger brother Paul Day — precisely a year a month and a week my senior — started taking me to a Friday night adult club at Peartree Bridge called The Joint.
 Way ahead of its time and extremely alternative before we even knew what alternative was, it was basically The Blitz for the Home Counties.

 Truth was, despite having been chatted up in the unisex toilets by a guy in full make up the week before (and the first out gay person I ever met, take a bow Andrew Murray) it hadn’t even occurred to me that there may be more of the same lurking inside the darkest recesses of this end of week glamour fest.
 Initially at least, we really did just go for the music and to dress up a bit, as long as it was regulation head to toe black topped off with hair spikes a plenty, natch.

 After downplaying that little bombshell, Paul then got on to the subject of bands.
 He really did have the coolest music taste.
-Through him I was introduced to the propulsive leftfield world of Ultravox, Japan, Heaven 17, Soft Cell, The Associates and especially The Cure – Robert Smith becoming my visual role model after all.
+Through him I was introduced to the propulsive leftfield world of Ultravox, Japan, Echo & The Bunnymen, Heaven 17, Soft Cell, the Associates and especially The Cure – Robert Smith becoming my visual role model after all.
 Suddenly Adam Ant’s perennial pop pantos seemed far too juvenile for teenagers discovering sex and sexuality.
 I needed to put away childish things, and fast.